Did the Employee Have An Accident Under Louisiana Workers Compensation?

 Must the Accident Be An Actual Event?

-The Louisiana Workers' Compensation Act, which defines the term “accident”, includes the requirement that there be an “unexpected or unforeseen actual, identifiable, precipitous event happening suddenly or violently …”
+The Louisiana Workers' Compensation Act, which defines the term “accident,” includes the requirement that there be an “unexpected or unforeseen actual, identifiable, precipitous event happening suddenly or violently …”

-Instead, the courts have held that the requirements for an accident have been met when the performance of the usual and customary duties of a workman cause or contribute to a physical breakdown.
+Instead, the Courts have held that the requirements for an accident have been met when the performance of the usual and customary duties of a workman cause or contribute to a physical breakdown.

-Therefore, the required “injury by accident” has thus been found to have occurred in instances of heart attack, cerebral hemorrhage, hernia, abscessed lung, spontaneous pneumothorax, ruptured intervertebral disc, rupture of an abdominal tumor, laceration of the internal semilunar cartilage of the knee (football knee), osteomyelitis, rheumatoid arthritis, or hepatitis, even when these occur during the employee's regular work in the regular way, if a causal relationship between working conditions and disability can be found.
+Therefore, the required “injury by accident” has thus been found to have occurred in instances of heart attack, cerebral hemorrhage, hernia, abscessed lung, spontaneous pneumothorax, ruptured intervertebral disc, rupture of an abdominal tumor, laceration of the internal semilunar cartilage of the knee (football knee), osteomyelitis, rheumatoid arthritis, or hepatitis, even when these occur during the employee's regular work in a regular way, if a causal relationship between working conditions and disability can be found.

 There need be no disabling event which is different either in kind or intensity from the regular working experiences of the claimant.

 Nevertheless, while an accident can be found to exist when heavy lifting or strenuous effort cause or contribute to a physical breakdown, the employee is still required to “identify the event marking the time when one can identify an injury.”